B.A. in International Relations, El Colegio de México (2003)

 My current book manuscript project, Minister, Madman, Mastermind: José de Gálvez and the Transformation of the Spanish Empire (under contract with Yale University Press), is the first biography of José de Gálvez (1720-1787), a Spanish statesman responsible for conducting large-scale state reform in the Spanish Empire from the 1760s to the 1780s.
 Through Gálvez’s life, my book offers a novel interpretation of the Bourbon Reforms in Spanish America and a reevaluation of eighteenth-century politics and state reform on the eve of the Age of Democratic Revolutions.
 This project has been awarded numerous fellowships including a one-year residential fellowship at Huntington Library (2016-2017).
 Read more about the project here.

 A recent article related to this project is Zepeda Cortés, María Bárbara, “José’s Secrets: Minister Gálvez’s Master Plan for Spain’s Participation in the American Revolution.”
 In Spain and the American Revolution: New Approaches and Perspectives, Gabriel Paquette and Gonzalo M. Quintero Saravia, eds.
-(New York: Routledge University Press, 2020), 77–90.
+(Charlottesville, VA: University of Virginia Press, 2022), 77–90.

 - HIST/LAS/GS 049: The True Road to El Dorado: Colonial Latin America (Fall)

 - HIST/LAS 149: Narcos: The Global Drug Wars (Fall)

 - HIST/LAS 050: Heroes, Dictators, and Revolutionaries: Latin America since Independence (Spring)

 - HIST 090: Latin American Breaking Bad: A History of the Global Drug Wars, a College of Arts and Sciences first-year seminar

 - HIST 303: The History of U.S.-Latin America Relations, advanced undergraduate seminar